Promoting inclusive Culturally & Linguistically Diverse communities through gender equality

 How will the project make a difference?

 Increasing women's opportunities for financial independence, access to health information, social connections and decision-making roles in the community will promote greater gender equality for all women, regardless of their background, age, postcode, sexuality or ability.
-Getting Equal will run participatory programs with women from migrant and refugee backgrounds across Victoria, starting with the Women Can Too Program.
-These programs will be flexible and tailored to women's interests, including:
+Getting Equal will run participatory programs with women from migrant and refugee backgrounds across Victoria, starting with bilingual education sessions.
+These sessions are flexible and tailored to women's interests, including: